cf-toolsuite/cf-butler/README.md

 DELETE /policies/application/{id}
 ```

-> Delete an application policy by its id
+> Delete an application policy by its id.
+This endpoint is only available when `cf.policies.provider` is set to `dbms`.

 ```
 DELETE /policies/serviceInstance/{id}
 ```

-> Delete a service instance policy by its id
+> Delete a service instance policy by its id.
+This endpoint is only available when `cf.policies.provider` is set to `dbms`.

 ## Credits